aws-samples/aws-generative-ai-terraform-samples/samples/bedrock-guardrails/README.md

     rm -r -f .venv
     ```

-### Use the console to test the agents
+### Use the console to test the agents with more examples

-Open the console test the agents.
+Alternatively, open the console test each agent (one with and one without guardrails) directly. _See [Test and troubleshoot agent behavior](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-test.html)_.

 ## Cleanup